I. QUALIFICATIONS: Age: Min. – 18 yrs Education: H. S. Grad. or Equivalent (G.E.D.)

 Fringe Benefits: Health, Dental, and Prescription Drug coverage, Pension, Vacation and Holiday, and Life Insurance are provided as eligibility is established.

 Union Affiliation: Apprentices are obligated to make application to the Union at the start of their apprenticeship and must maintain their availability for employment referral.
-Apprentices serve a probationary period for the first year of their apprenticeship.
+Apprentices serve a probationary period for the first year of 1500 OJT working hours and 240 RSI classes in their apprenticeship.

 Completion Certificates: Apprentices attain journeyman status and are awarded completion certificates.